Euclideon/vaultsdksamples/integrations/unity-csharp/README.md

 # VDK Unity

-This project demonstrates the use of Euclideon Vault developer Kit (VDK) with the Unity Real Time Development Platform.
+This project demonstrates the use of Euclideon Vault developer Kit (Vault SDK) with the Unity Real Time Development Platform.

 ```
 Language:              C#